gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Multi-project builds are a powerful feature with one significant constraint: the projects have to be in the same directory hierarchy.
 This doesn't help if you want to work on code across multiple repositories, for example if you're trying to fix a bug in a third-party open-source library that one of your projects depends on.

 Gradle 3.1 now supports this scenario with the introduction of **Composite Builds** for all users.
 It's hard to understate just how important this feature is as it provides a whole new way of organizing your projects and builds.
+There is more work to be done in this area and the feature is currently incubating, but we encourage you to try it out and give us your feedback!

 **Incremental Build** is a similar feature in terms of impact and this release improves the control you have over its up-to-date checks.
 You can read about the details [further down](#incremental-build-improvements).

 As with many previous Gradle releases, you will also benefit from some performance improvements, this time in the form of [**faster dependency resolution**](#faster-dependency-resolution).
-From testing, Android users specifically could see **up to a 50% reduction** in resolution time.
+From testing, Android users specifically could see **up to a 50% reduction** in configuration and Android Studio sync time.

 Our Play Framework and Kotlin build script users will also be happy as 3.1 now has (limited) support for **Play 2.5.x** and the Kotlin build script support gets a more fully-featured syntax for declaring dependencies and faster code completion.